gitrajit/Python-flask--Creating-login-and-logout-page/README.md

 ### Installing

-Need to Install Python and to install the others pacakges we need to install pip
+Need to Install Python and pip.

 For unix